AndreiDodu/JLock/README.md

 # JLock
-A mini jar to ensure the uniqueness of execution of an java applciation.
+A mini jar to ensure the uniqueness of execution of an java application.

 ### How to use it?